acharei mot

 The parasha carefully spells out every detail of how the Kohen Gadol is to perform the Yom Kippur services correctly, so that there can be no confusion, no accidental misunderstanding that could end in tragedy.
 And every element is an important part of the ritual, from donning the sacred vestments, to the what, when, where, why, and how of the animal sacrifices that are to be brought.

-And then our parasha goes on to do what Leviticus does best—it continues to present the Israelites with an instruction manual for living a life that’s consecrated to God.
+And then our parasha goes on to do what Leviticus does best—it continues to present the Israelites with an instruction manual for holiness, for living a life that’s consecrated to God.

 …as one lies with a woman.